-- The Classification module supports selecting multiple images for labeling in batches. - 5.
-Split the dataset into the training set and validation set: By default, 80% of the images in the dataset will be split into the training set, and the rest 20% will be split into the validation set.
+3. Split the dataset into the training set and validation set: By default, 80% of the images in the dataset will be split into the training set, and the rest 20% will be split into the validation set.
 Please make sure that both the training set and validation set include images in all different classes, which will guarantee that the model can learn all the different features and validate the images of different classes properly.
 If the default training set and validation set cannot meet this requirement, please right-click the name of the image and then click Switch to training set or Switch to validation set to adjust the set to which the image belongs.

-6. Train the model: Keep the default training parameter settings and click [Train] to start training the model.
+4. Train the model: Keep the default training parameter settings and click [Train] to start training the model.

-7. Validate the model: After the training is completed, click [Validate] to validate the model and check the results.
+5. Validate the model: After the training is completed, click [Validate] to validate the model and check the results.
 You can also click > Wrong results > OK to filter the results and check the wrong ones.